What is Social Proof?

 Online Social Proof

 Social proof is a powerful emotional tool to help humans connect online.
-There are actually two types of social proof – which we describe in extensive detail in this blogpost.

 But, internet marketers have developed an almost endless list of examples of social proof which we’ve categorized in this grid: